 Terms and Conditions

-Any disputes arising from the use of this site shall be governed exclusively by the laws of the province of Quebec and the applicable laws of Canada and the user expressly consents to the exclusive forum, jurisdiction and venue of the courts of Quebec.
+Any disputes arising from the use of this site shall be governed exclusively by the laws of the province of Quebec and the applicable laws of Canada and the user expressly consents to the exclusive forum, jurisdiction and venue of the courts of the district of Montreal, Quebec.

 Delmar will use reasonable efforts to include accurate and up to date information on this site but makes no representations or warranties of any kind, either express or implicit, including but not limited to performance, fitness for a particular purpose, non infringement or with respect to the accuracy, currency or completeness of the information provided.
 As laws and regulations are continually changing and can only be interpreted in light of particular factual situations, nothing herein shall to any extent substitute for the independent investigations and business judgment of the reader.

 This site is provided as a service to its users and Delmar reserves itself the right to modify or delete its content at any time without prior notice.
 As you are bound by any such revisions you should therefore periodically visit this page to review the then current terms and conditions.